p-lr/TrekMe/Readme.md

 Finally, press the download button.
 A download service is launched and you get a notification.
 From the notification center of your Android device, you can either:

-* See the download progression
+* See the download progression,
 * Cancel the download

 When the service finishes the download, you get a notification and a new map is available in the map